-Michael C. Wynne joined The Dill Firm, APLC in 2019 after practicing for several years with a local business and energy firm where he focused on environmental and energy & natural resources litigation.
-Mike now focuses his practice primarily on defending general and commercial litigation claims.
+Michael C. Wynne focuses his practice primarily on defending general and commercial litigation claims.
 Mike particularly enjoys assisting the firm’s efforts, on behalf of its clients, in various appellate courts.
-Mike has been named by Super Lawyers to its Louisiana Rising Star list (2018, 2019, 2020, 2021, & 2022).
+Mike has been named by Super Lawyers to its Louisiana Rising Star list (2018-2023).

 Mike attended the Paul M. Hebert Law Center, Louisiana State University, graduating magna cum laude with a Juris Doctorate degree and Graduate Diploma in Comparative Law in May of 2014.
 While at LSU Law, he earned the Chancellor’s Scholarship, the CALI Award in Advanced Mineral Law, and was a Top 10 Best Oralist in the 2012 Tullis Moot Court Competition.
 During this time, he also served as a graduate editor for the Journal of Civil Law Studies.

 Before law school, Mike attended the University of North Carolina at Chapel Hill, where he earned a Bachelor of Arts with Distinction in Political Science, graduating cum laude in May of 2011.